 3. Enable a patient to heal on his or her own during medically induced sleep sessions.
 In addition to managing neurostorming symptoms, establishing a sleep/wake cycle can help a patient progress.
 Dr. Toomey explains it’s important to give credit to the body’s inherent healing techniques, including the consolidated and slower brain waves of sleep.

-Nexus Children’s Hospital treats over 60 children and adolescents with severe brain injuries per year.
-Their clinical team is experienced at managing severely injured patients, and PSH is one common challenge they treat.
+Nexus Children’s Hospital treats more than 60 children and adolescents with severe brain injuries per year in the Rise Program.
+Its clinical team is experienced in managing severely injured patients, and PSH is one common challenge they treat.

 “Our team feels very confident in the way we approach PSH,” said Toomey.
 “Everything we do is aimed at maintaining a patient’s future potential and is consistent for what their body can manage at that time in their recovery.”